 If you think you’d thrive on a smaller campus focused on science and engineering, Caltech is an excellent addition to your college list.
 For a complete step-by-step on how to get into Caltech, take a look at our guide.

 Duke University has ten schools and colleges, of which three have undergraduate programs: Duke Kunshan University, Pratt School of Engineering, and Trinity College of Arts & Sciences.
 The school is known for its commitment to academic excellence, state-of-the-art research facilities, and tight-knit community.

-Although Duke University has a higher acceptance rate than the first four schools on our list, it’s still a highly selective school with a 5.95% acceptance rate.
+Although Duke University has a higher acceptance rate than the first four schools on our list, it’s still a highly selective school with an 6.3% acceptance rate.
 Duke seeks bold and imaginative students, ready to challenge the status quo and think creatively.

 If you’re looking for a tight-knit community and a place to explore creativity and new opportunities, Duke may be for you!
 For an inside look on the university, take a look at our Duke application guide.

 Many other top schools that don’t belong to the Ivy League rank on the list of best national universities.
 These other schools include:

 These schools consistently rank in the country’s top 25 colleges, proving there are so many other options to consider besides the Ivy League.

 For the purpose of our list, we've broken the U.S. up into five regions: northeast, southeast & mid-atlantic, west, midwest, and south.
 Some of the top schools in each region are already covered in the ranking list, but we’ll offer you a selection of some of the other best non-Ivies each region has to offer.

 This region is where the Ivy League was born.
 However, the region is home to many other excellent schools.
 The top non-Ivy school in the region is MIT, followed by these three universities.